Health

 Integrating Climate Change Risks into National Development Planning Processes in Haiti

-The project aims to strengthen institutional and technical capacities in Haiti for iterative development of a National Adaptation Plan (NAP) for an effective integration of climate change adaptation into national and sub-national coordination, planning and budgeting processes.
-This objective is expected to be achieved through advancing existing frameworks and systems, enhancing capacities of various stakeholders to effectively contribute to the process and establishing a mechanism to sustain the NAP process beyond this project.
+The project sought to strengthen institutional and technical capacities in Haiti to iteratively develop a National Adaptation Plan (NAP).
+Additionally, it aimed to integrate climate change adaptation into national and sub-national coordination, planning, and budgeting processes.
+This objective was achieved by advancing existing frameworks and systems, enhancing the capacities of various stakeholders to effectively contribute to the process, and establishing a mechanism to sustain the NAP process beyond this project.

 English